Saryace/ggsoiltexture/README.md

 ## Comparing two classification systems.

-The package has the polygon data for each type of classification, so they can be used separately for more advanced plotting.
+The package has the polygon data for each type of classification so that they can be used separately for more advanced plotting.
 Due to the amount of information, it is recommended to remove all legends and add a description of the figure.